inductiva/inductiva/tutorials/simulators/OpenFAST.md

 ### Prerequisites

-Download the required files [here](https://github.com/OpenFAST/r-test/tree/main/glue-codes/openfast/MinimalExample) and place them in your working directory.
+Download the required files [here](https://github.com/OpenFAST/r-test/tree/main/glue-codes/openfast/MinimalExample) and place them in a folder called <MinimalExample>.
 Then, you’ll be ready to send your simulation to the Cloud.

 ### Running Your Simulation